n8willis/opentype-shaping-documents/opentype-shaping-mongolian.md

 #### 5.3 cswh ####

-The `cswh` feature substitutes contextual swash variants of glyphs.
-For example, the active font might substitute a longer variant of "Noon" when a certain number of subsequent glyphs do not descend below the baseline.
+The `cswh` feature substitutes contextual swash variants of glyphs. <!---For example, the active font might substitute a longer variant of "Noon" when a certain number of subsequent glyphs do not descend below the baseline.--->

 #### 5.4 mset ####